-Table 3 to the Subpart lists the work practice standards that the applicant shall comply with.
+Table 3 to the Subpart lists the work practice standards with which the applicant shall comply.
 Item 1 to the Subpart identifies the requirements for a tune-up of the boilers.
 The applicant shall conduct a tune-up of the boiler no later than January 31, 2016.
 Subsequent tune-ups shall be completed every five years.
 Normally, the tune-up is an annual requirement but the MACT allows for a five year tune-up for sources that have an oxygen trim system in place on their boilers.
 Ingredion Inc. does employ an oxygen trim system in both of the boilers (ES-62C and ES-62F).
-The specifications for the tune-up can be found in 40 CFR 63.7540 and will be listed in the renewal permit.
+The specifications for the tune-up can be found in 40 CFR 63.7540 and are listed in the renewal permit.
+The applicant is in compliance with this work practice standard.